kastman/fitz/doc/source/tutorial_nwlabs.rst

 Setup Workflow Preprocessing Options
 -------------------------------------

-Next, configure the pattern for choosing functional and structural images, and add any other preprocessing options.
+Next, configure parameters for the preprocessing workflow and add it to **<experiment_name>.py**.
+These options are specific to your study and you'll have to know a little about your images to set them correctly once you're done following the tutorial.

-Add these config variables to your DD.py experiment file:
+Add these config variables to your DD.py experiment file.
+I'll explain below how to determine them:

 .. code-block:: python